ihor/NSPL/README.md

 **Lambdas**

-Class *f* provides all these functions as lambdas in its static variables.
+Class *f* provides all these functions as lambdas in its static properties

 #### nspl/op